In this audio episode The Handyguys address a listener question about how to rejuvenate the hardwood floors in his new old house.

 Tools for hardwood floor finishing

-Again, this will vary based upon what the condition is.
+Again, this will vary based upon the condition of the floor.
 Sometimes a floor only needs a light sanding and then a fresh coat of poly.
-In a case like that a vibrating sander is ideal.
-If many heavy coats of old finish and some wood need to be removed then a drum sander is called for.
+In a case like that, a vibrating sander is ideal.
+If many heavy coats of old finish and some wood need to be removed, then a drum sander is called for.
 Drum sanders can do a lot of damage if not used properly.
 You may want to hire that part out unless you are super careful and maybe have an inconspicuous place to practice.
-Your True Value may have a rental store attached that can guide you on sanders.
+Your True Value may have a rental store that can guide you on sanders.

 Hardwood Floor Stains